CAGovOps/CAGreenGov/README.md

 ## Submission Instructions:

-Send an email to [OpenCalifornia@govops.ca.gov](mailto:OpenCalifornia@govops.ca.gov) with the following:
+Send an email to [Angelica.Quirarte@GovOps.ca.gov](mailto:angelica.quirarte@govops.ca.gov) with the following:

 1. Your Name
 2. Your Team Name